 Challenge: In articles and presentations, journalists, school counselors, and college representatives describe college admission as a “process.”
-A search on Google Images for “process” will yield pictures of chemistry experiments, mechanical graphics, or formulas.
+Searching Google Images for “process” will yield pictures of chemistry experiments, mechanical graphics, or formulas.
 Few include people, and those displayed are never interacting with others.

 Parents can shift this myopic perspective, helping their students view college admission as an experience.
-A Google Images search for experience shows people standing on high places looking over their options, or with a group of people celebrating.
-There is a feeling of vision, freedom, options, and possibility—kind of like, well, college.
+A Google Images search for experience shows people standing in high places looking over their options or celebrating with a group.
+There is a feeling of vision, freedom, options, and possibility — kind of like, well, college.

 Recommendation: Stay curious.
-By the time students are nearing the end of high school, parents have spent years responding to their needs, accommodating preferences, in addition to feeding, sheltering, educating, and loving them.
-So shifting from parent to partner will require intention.
-In order to flip the script, schedule time and take inventory.
+By the time students are nearing the end of high school, parents have spent years responding to their needs, accommodating preferences, feeding, sheltering, educating, and loving them.
+So, shifting from parent to partner will require intention.
+To flip the script, schedule time and take inventory.

 Parents’ thoughtful observations will deepen the relationship and encourage dreams and goals.